jwtag/cse527-project/README.md

 - `/datasets/model-data` contains the `.csv` which stores all the protein sequencing data for training/testing/etc.
 - `main.py` - This file is the PyTorch neural-network executable that builds the NN.
 - `demo.py` - This file is a demo which takes in a sample sequencing of the three proteins and attempts to classify the HIV drug usage.
+- `evaluator.py` - This file evaluates + prints out stats detailing how well the model classifies the full dataset(s).

 To startup the NN-training code for either model, run `main.py`.